phs928/portfolio/SQL/Marketing Campaign Analysis/README.md

 This part analyses customer responses to five campaigns and which campaign was the most effective in leading to a conversion

 ### 🎯 Objectives:
-- Calculate acceptance rates for each campaign
+- Calculate acceptance rates for each campaign and identify which campaign had the highest acceptance rate
-- Identify demographic traits of campaign responders
+- Understand which types of customers are more likely to respond to campaigns

 ### 🧪 Sample SQL: